2 July, 2021

 What Is Renewable Energy?

-Produced from existing resources that naturally sustain or replenish themselves over time, renewable energy can be a much more abiding solution than our current top energy providers.
+Produced from existing resources that naturally sustain or replenish themselves over time, renewable energy can be a much more abiding solution than our current top energy sources.
 Unlike fossil fuels, renewables are increasingly cost-efficient, and their impact on the environment is far less severe.
 By taking advantage of the earth’s ability to grow and recycle organisms, renewable power sources will theoretically be able to supply our energy needs indefinitely.

 Renewable energy is defined by the time it takes to replenish the primary energy resource, compared to the rate at which energy is used.
 This is why traditional resources like coal and oil, which take millions of years to form, are not considered renewable.
 On the other hand, solar power can always be replenished, even though conditions are not always optimal for maximizing production.